Jaydevtest/DevOps_Projects/Wordpress_project/Wordpress_project.md

 - Use `gdisk` utility to create a single partition on each of the 3 disks

+`sudo gdisk /dev/xvdf`

+enter n when the command is prompted to create new partition, click enter for all default options and enter w to write new partition when command is prompted again.

 ![Partition_disks](Wordpress_Images/partition_disk.png)

 - Use `lsblk` to view the newly configured partitions on each of the 3 disks